Professional Projects

 endPoint.position, endPoint.rotation, StartingPoint.transform)

-as GameObject ;
+GameObject ;

 Track [Currentpart].transform.Translate (-startPoint.position);